Engineering Futures Mentoring Program

 Our goal is to understand and identify what helps students succeed in their engineering major and what challenges students face so that we can help increase your success in engineering.
 The program is made possible through funding from the generous support of donors to the Ira A. Fulton Schools of Engineering.
 This is an investment that the Ira A. Fulton Schools of Engineering is making in your future as an engineer.

-Acceptance into this program means you are part of a program that involves being actively engaged in engineering while working closely your peer mentor.
+Acceptance into this program means you are part of a program that involves being actively engaged in engineering while working closely with your peer mentor.
 You are expected to meet with your mentor at least three times each academic semester.
 You are also encouraged to be engaged in engineering activities outside of your classroom to develop yourself as engineers.
 You will be asked to complete a survey at the end of the semester about the mentoring experience and your identity as an engineer.

 Apply today!
-During the Spring 2023 semester, mentoring program applications will be reviewed every week until the program is no longer able to accept new mentees.
+During the Fall 2023 semester, mentoring program applications will be reviewed every week until the program is no longer able to accept new mentees.
 The application asks for the following information to help your mentor be aware of your reasons for seeking mentorship.

 - List a few questions that you may ask your mentor.

 - Describe any challenges you have faced in your quest to pursue your engineering degree.

 James Collofello, PhD

 Professor and Vice Dean, Academic and Student Affairs